-While international trade can contribute to development, inadequate infrastructure, adverse trade policies and low competitiveness prevent low-income countries from participating in and benefiting from that trade.
+While international trade acts as an engine for development and has improved living conditions of many people, inadequate infrastructure, adverse trade policies and low competitiveness prevent low-income countries from participating in and benefiting from that trade.
 Sida supports initiatives to simplify trade, develop trade policies and strengthen small businesses.

 Progress has been made

-Companies engaged in international trade employ more women than those that only sell on the domestic market.
-Digitalisation and legislative reforms have made it easier for women to start a business and engage in trade.
+Companies engaged in international trade generally employ more women than those that only sell on the domestic market.
+Digitalisation and legislative reforms have made it easier for women to start a business and engage in trade.¹

 Sustainability in focus